Unlucky Numbers in Canada: A Cultural Perspective

 Giving money as a gift is generally considered acceptable in Canada, and it is not considered bad luck.
 However, some people may prefer to give other types of gifts or to include a small amount of money along with it as a symbol of good luck, especially for special occasions like weddings or Chinese New Year.
 Ultimately, the most important thing is to consider the preferences and customs of the recipient.

-See also The Unlucky Numbers in Chinese Culture
+See also Why Unlucky Numbers Hold Such Significance in Chinese Culture

 Leave a Comment